Surya-827/Surya-827/README.md

 - 📫 How to reach me 📧 _vsuryakiran827@gmail.com_.

-- ⚡ Fun fact I do competitive coding and play Online PC Games and become acquianted with Ethical Hacking.
+- ⚡ Fun fact I do competitive coding and play Online PC Games and become acquianted with ML.

 ---------------------------------------------------------------------------------------------------------------------------------------------------